Events – Danspace Project

 Free and open to the public with RSVP

 Over the course of Danspace’s 50th year, we will be celebrating the community, artworkers, and artists that have made these 50 years so fabulous.
-Danspace has invited 50+ artists with special connections to Danspace to create short films in response to the prompt “The Future Is….”
-Artists representing all five decades, from the 1970s to the present, were invited to record a 50-second dance or performance to be featured over the course of the year at danspaceproject.org.
-The short films will be screened with celebratory activities around St. Mark’s Church in-the-Bowery, including live offerings by special guests mayfield brooks, Silas Riener, Angie Pittman, and a DJ set by Ali Rosa-Salas and Nazuk Kochhar.
+Danspace has invited 50+ artists with special connections to Danspace to create short films in response to the prompt “The Future Is…” Artists representing all five decades, from the 1970s to the present, were invited to record a 50-second dance or performance to be featured over the course of the year at danspaceproject.org.
+The short films will be screened with celebratory activities around St. Mark’s Church in-the-Bowery, including live offerings by special guests—The Whale Fall Oracle by mayfield brooks, an upcycle station by Silas Riener, line dancing by Angie Pittman, and a DJ set by Ali Rosa-Salas and Nazuk Kochhar.

 Before you visit: